Kvaibhav01/Quake-Info/README.md

 _The app wil be updated with newer features like earthquake news feed and more filters in the future.
 If you want to improve the app more then please fork/add an issue or make a pull request.
 Any changes are welcomed!😊_

 All the upcoming features will be listed on the repo's [Projects link](https://github.com/Kvaibhav01/Quake-Info/projects).
 You can check the current status there.

-Google Play and the Google Play logo are trademarks of Google LLC.